caburj/kwartrack/NOTES.md

 * [ ] Rename repo to "kwartrack".

-* [ ] Authentication.

-* [ ] It's correct to disallow editing a payment transaction.
-However, user should be able to delete a payment.

 * [ ] Reset the current page whenever the filter is changed.

 * [ ] Loading of the transactions table.